-Well aware of the marvels of modern medicine, Herb has had three hip replacements (1998, 2004 and 2012), two knee replacements (1999 and 2010), skin melanoma removed from his arm (2000), shoulder surgery (2004), a pacemaker implanted (2006 and 2011), and orthoscopic surgery on his good knee (2007).
-In October 2013 Herb was diagnosed with Atrial Fibrillation and in January 2014 Cardioversion which was successful in restoring a normal sinus rythm.
+Well aware of the marvels of modern medicine, Herb has had three hip replacements (1998, 2004 and 2012), two knee replacements (1999 and 2010), skin melanoma removed from his arm (2000), shoulder surgery (2004) and a pacemaker implanted (2006 and 2011).
+In October 2013 Herb was diagnosed with Atrial Fibrillation and in January 2014 underwent Cardioversion which was successful in restoring a normal sinus rhythm.
 On October 15th 2004, before heading south for the winter, Herb was in for his routine physical examination with his family physician in Cincinnati, Ohio.
 He advised his physician of his concern with the change of his right nipple that had appeared 3 weeks prior to his visit.
 Herb revealed his right breast to his physician, who disregarded one of the primary signs of breast cancer - an inverted (retracted) nipple – and advised him that he had nothing to worry about.
-Atr that time, Herb was unaware that men could develop breast cancer and he respected and trusted his physician’s diagnosis.
+At that time, Herb was unaware that men could develop breast cancer and he respected and trusted his physician’s diagnosis.

-The tumor was later classified as Invasive Ductal Carcinoma, Stage II-III, estrogen/progesterone receptor positive.
-The tumor was 1.6cm in greatest dimension and all five sentinel lymph nodes were clear of any cancer cells.
+The tumor was later classified as Invasive Ductal Carcinoma, Stage II-III, estrogen/progestrone receptor positive.
+The tumor was 1.6 cm in greatest dimension and all five sentinel lymph nodes were clear of any cancer cells.

-Because the tumor was determined to be estrogen/progesterone receptor positive, Herb's treatment plan included hormone therapy (Arimidex) without the need for chemo therapy or radiation therapy.
-Today Herb is almost 10 years cancer-free and he is speaking whenever and wherever he can, as a way to increase MBC awareness.
+Because the tumor was determined to be estrogen/progesterone receptor positive, Herb's treatment plan included hormone therapy (Arimidex)) without the need for chemo therapy or radiation therapy.
+Today Herb is over 11 years cancer-free and he is speaking whenever and wherever he can, as a way to increase MBC awareness.